 Grants and Contributions.
 Grants and contributions are recognized when the amounts are received.
-Donor-restricted grant and contributions are reported as increases in net assets with donor restrictions.
+Donor-restricted grants and contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
-Grants and contributions that are restricted by the grantor or donor are reported as increases in net assets without donor restrictions expire in the fiscal year in which the amounts are recognized.
+Grants and contributions that are restricted by the grantor or donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the amounts are recognized.